robertklep/name.klep.sonoff/APPSTORE.md

 ### Icon Attribution

 The "Heartbeat" icon was created by Creative Stall from the <a href="https://thenounproject.com/">Noun Project</a>.

 ### Changelog

+* 4.0.3 (2018-04-08):
+  * Support for 4CH devices

+* 4.0.2 (2018-04-05):
+  * Fixed issue with pairing templates

 * 4.0.1 (2018-04-05):
   * Bugfix